Herding dogs are some of the smartest dog breeds in the world.

 Some believe, however, that it’s also because they’ve become a great hit on social media.

-They’re very photogenic with their multicoloured coats and their eyes that are blue or brown - or one of each colour.
+They’re very photogenic with their multi-colored coats and their eyes that are blue or brown - or one of each color.

 The Miniature American Shepherd was bred from the Australian Shepherd and is still often referred to Miniature Australian Shepherd.